From Trope to Table

 Turning Story Patterns into RPG Systems

 Someone goes missing.
 A letter arrives with an impossible seal.
 A rival appears wearing your identity.
 A treasured object re-enters circulation.

-The table recognizes the shape and starts making decisions before anyone names the genre, because players bring shared cultural memory.
+Tropes and archetypes interlock the same way.
+Tropes are reusable, recognizable plot patterns; archetypes are character patterns.
 They fail in similar ways.
-“A Han Solo type” is legible if you know the reference, but it often collapses when a player treats the archetype as a mandate to perform someone else’s script.
-As a working tool, archetype is a vector, not a costume.
-It predicts what a character tries first.
-It doesn’t dictate what they must do, or who they must remain.
+“A Han Solo type” is legible if you know the reference, and it collapses when a player treats the archetype as a mandate to perform someone else’s script.

-This is of course expected and even ideal in certain games—“I came here to kick ass and drink healing potions, and I’m all out of healing potions”—but where the objective resides in the story, it is a lost opportunity.
+Running tropes procedurally also addresses a common campaign failure mode, where scenes resolve without momentum into the next one.
+The world resets.
+There is simply a different dungeon to explore.
+That is expected and even ideal in certain games — “I came here to kick ass and drink healing potions, and I’m all out of healing potions” — but where the objective resides in the story, a reset is a lost opportunity.

 Why It’s Mythic

-If tropes are procedures, then myth and folklore—along with popular novels and films—function like field manuals of these little story engines.
+If tropes are procedures, then myth and folklore — along with popular novels and films — function like field manuals of these little story engines.
 They preserve repeatable patterns that stay recognizable even as names, costumes, and institutions change.

-Folklore studies offer an example of this type of recurrence with variation.
+Folklore studies offer an example of this kind of recurrence with variation.
 The Aarne–Thompson–Uther index tracks tale types across regions and tellers without collapsing them into a single “correct” version.
 Motif indexes such as this catalogue smaller elements that reappear and recombine.

 Tradition also survives through performance, recombination, and reattribution.
 A weekly table functions much the same way.
-Each session re-instantiates familiar forms under current conditions—priorities, obligations, resources, alliances, losses.
-The trope remains legible while the outcomes do not.

 A Compact Procedure